codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

-We want the sidebar to not take over the entire width of the page
+Restrict the width of the sidebar

 ```css
 width: 30%;